Incline Skull Crushers: How To Do, Muscle Worked & Technique

 1. Attach the rope handle to the lower block, grasp it with your hands, sit on the bench with your back.

-2. Bend your hands in the elbows, so that the ends of the handle are located behind your head.
+2. Bend your hands at the elbows, so that the ends of the handle are located behind your head.

 3. Slowly straighten your arms, keeping your elbows in a fixed position.
 At the final point, prolong the peak contraction, withstood a short pause.